pingcap/docs-cn/develop/dev-guide-sample-application-java-hibernate.md

 The following introduces how to start a TiDB cluster.

-**Use a TiDB Cloud Serverless Tier cluster**
+**Use a TiDB Serverless cluster**

-For detailed steps, see [Create a Serverless Tier cluster](/develop/dev-guide-build-cluster-in-cloud.md#step-1-create-a-serverless-tier-cluster).
+For detailed steps, see [Create a TiDB Serverless cluster](/develop/dev-guide-build-cluster-in-cloud.md#step-1-create-a-tidb-serverless-cluster).

 **Use a local cluster**